 The destructive impact of drug abuse on individuals across the spectrum of society is a true tragedy, impacting 24 million Americans.
 Drug abuse is a nervous system disorder and its ultimate treatment and cure will depend on a comprehensive understanding of the pathological effects of drugs on the brain.

-University of Minnesota Center for Addiction Neuroscience (UMnCAN) was formed in 2016 to coordinate the efforts of dozens of clinical and basic research scientists at the University of Minnesota to apply their research discoveries to developing new and better approaches to treat addicted individuals and help them maintain healthy, drug-free lives.
+The University of Minnesota Center for Addiction Neuroscience (UMnCAN) was formed in 2016 to coordinate the efforts of dozens of clinical and basic research scientists at the University of Minnesota to apply their research discoveries to develop new and better approaches to treat addicted individuals and help them maintain healthy, drug-free lives.

 UMnCAN is to be an integrative home for the wealth of talented basic researchers and clinicians at the University of Minnesota, driven to discover the effects of drug use on the brain.
-The Center will also be a repository of information where researchers, clinicians and the general public can gather to discover and disseminate the latest resources on drug abuse.
+The Center will also be a repository of information where researchers, clinicians, and the general public can gather to discover and disseminate the latest resources on drug abuse.

 Tackling addiction from every angle